codeforbtv/big-heavy-world-kiosk-player/README.md

 When the user taps on a thumbnail, the Javascript code uses the data-index attribute to find the correct item to display.

-The Javascript code displays the full-size image.
+The Javascript code specifies the full-size image to be displayed.
 It specifies the audio file to be played, but does not display the standard controls.
 It creates custom controls,